MaameMozuma/Statistics-Project/README.md

 ## Statistics Individual Project

+# Question of Presentation: DOES THE HAPPINESS LEVEL OF INDIVIDUALS AFFECT THEIR WELL-BEING IN THE UK?

 - Several theories have been proposed on the impact of happiness on one’s health.
 - The dominant explanation for this link is that happy people take better care of themselves by engaging in healthy habits such as getting enough sleep and exercising, to name a few (MacMillan, 2017).
 - Previous literature reviews focused on unique elements of people’s health rather than their overall health.